Ja-boop/hyperapp-wallet/README.md

 # hyperapp-wallet
-An app where we seek to connect with several Stellar Wallets in addition to one created by ourselves.
+Application that has the function of connecting with several Stellar Wallets in addition to one created by ourselves.